ddgope/data-engineering-capstone/README.md

 * **Notes:** Data comes from different sources (like log files, data warehouses and third-party APIs etc).
 It is important to explore the structure, volume, granularity and frequency of data, data quality, data relationship etc.

 ## Data Modelling :
-Structure how the eventual output should look like taking into account of your consumer, consider dimensionality of your data, key metrics to be reported and relationship across data sets
-•	Structure how the eventual output should look like o	Depending on the consumer(direct end user vs. intermediate input to another system) o	Depending on the skill level and preferred consumption mode of your consumer (can they parse JSon?)
-•	Dimensionality
-    o	Time: day?
-Hour?
-Second?
-Roll up to what level? o	Geography: region?
-Country?
-What insights are the stakeholders hoping to get out? o	Device level?
-It is important because we want to optimize your experience)
-•	Metrics
-    o	What do the stateholders want to measure? o	Can I add more colors to help stakeholders diagnoze value drivers and extract deeper insights since I am the expert on data?
-•	Relationships
-o	Datasets have relationships with other entities (e.g. visitors to devices have many to many relationship)

-After extracting various immigration codes from the  `I94_SAS_Labels_Descriptions.SAS` file, I was able to define a star schema by extracting the immigration fact table and various dimension tables as shown below:
+After doing the data exploration from various data sources i.e. I94 Immigration Data (immigration codes file  `I94_SAS_Labels_Descriptions.SAS`),U.S. City Demographic Data,Airport Code and World tempeture Data.
+I was able to define a star schema by extracting the immigration fact table and various dimension tables as shown below:
 <img src="./images/schema.png"/>

 Additionally, airports associated with `port_of_entry` could be identified through the `Airport Code Table`.
 The table is exhaustive and extends well beyond just the US as highlighted below:
 <img src="./images/map.png"/>

 ## ETL Pipeline Framework :
 Defining the data model and creating the star schema involves various steps, made significantly easier through the use of Airflow.
-The process of extracting files from S3 buckets, transforming the data and then writing CSV and PARQUET files to Redshift is accomplished through various tasks highlighted below in the ETL Dag graph.
+The process of extracting files from S3 buckets, transforming the data using Spark and saving into PARQUET files.
+Then writing PARQUET files to Redshift is accomplished through various tasks highlighted below in the ETL Dag graph.
 These steps include:
 - Extracting data from SAS Documents and writing as CSV files to S3 immigration bucket
 - Extracting remaining CSV and PARQUET files from S3 immigration bucket
+- Processing PARQUET files store into Star Shchema Dimenions format into S3 transformed bucket
-- Writing CSV and PARQUET files from S3 to Redshift
+- Writing PARQUET files from S3 to Redshift
 - Performing data quality checks on the newly created tables
   * **ETL Design Principles** :
     1. Variation in data size and cadency